Skip to main content

 Types of clothes: Men’s, women’s and children’s tops, some jewellery and gifts

-About: Based in Cornwall, B-Corp Finisterre are inspired by the sea and driven to protect it.
-They started in 2003 with designs to meet the needs of hardy British surfers.
-They focus their designs on functional and sustainable items with lots of outdoor wear.
-They have nine stores across the UK as well as an online shop, and also offer a repair service.
+About: Based in Cornwall, B-Corp Finisterre is inspired by the sea and driven to protect it.
+It started in 2003 with designs to meet the needs of hardy British surfers.
+Finisterre focuses its designs on functional and sustainable items with lots of outdoor wear.
+It has nine stores across the UK as well as an online shop, and also offers a repair service.
 Its Seasuit “Buy One, Gift One” project donates a full body seasuit or hijab to “those facing financial hardship”.

 Own brand label or multiple brands sold: Own brand